 Your healthcare provider has told you that you have pulmonary edema.
 Read on to learn more about pulmonary edema and how it can be treated.

 Your healthcare provider does an exam and asks about your health history.
 You may also have one or more of the following:

 Imaging tests to take detailed pictures of inside the body.
 These may include a chest X-ray and ultrasound.

-Electrocardiography (ECG) to test how well the heart is functioning.
+Electrocardiography (ECG) and echocardiogram to test how well the heart is functioning.

 Treatment usually depends on what’s causing the edema.
 For instance, if it’s because of heart failure, treating the heart condition will treat the edema.
 Treatment can also ease symptoms.
 Therapy often includes the following:

 Oxygen.
 This may be given through a mask that goes over the nose.
 It may be given through a small tube that sits under the nose.
 Sometimes, pressurized air will be needed through a tight fitting mask, using a machine called CPAP or BiPAP.
-Or it may be given through a tube that’s placed into the windpipe (trachea).
-If a tube is required, a ventilator, often called a breathing machine—may also be used.
+Or it may be given through a tube placed into the windpipe (trachea).
+If a tube is required, a ventilator, often called a breathing machine or respirator will be used.

 Medicines.
 These may include water pills (diuretics) to help your body get rid of extra fluid.
 The fluid passes out of your body as urine.
 You may also need medicines to treat the heart.
 These can help your heart work better.
 This helps reduce fluid buildup in the lungs.